Weekly Wire Banner

 co2026 Students

-• ERAS Application Registration: The ERAS application registration is now open.
-You should have received a token this week.
-If you didn’t get the token (and it’s not in your junk mail, please reach out to Emma Faustner.
-We encourage all students, regardless of your specialty’s application platform, to register in the MyERAS® system as this is the only application accepted for the Supplemental Offer and Acceptance Program (SOAP).
+• The ERAS application registration is now open: You should have received a token this week.
+If you didn’t get the token (and it’s not in your inbox, please reach out to Emma Faustner.
+We encourage all students, regardless of your specialty’s application platform, to register in the MyERAS® system and begin working on your application.

 • AAMC and ERAS Application Resources: The transition to residency is a critical part of your journey to becoming a physician.
 To support you during this phase, the AAMC has developed several resources to help you prepare your MyERAS application: